PriyankaChoudhary9877/ResumeForge-AI/README.md

 ## Overview

-ResumeForge AI is a resume builder that helps students and professionals create ATS-friendly resumes with the help of Google's Gemini AI.
-It handles everything from writing assistance and ATS scoring to cloud storage and PDF export — all in one place.
+ResumeForge is a modern resume builder that helps students and professionals create ATS-friendly resumes with AI-powered writing assistance.
+It combines resume editing, ATS analysis, cloud storage, and PDF export into one simple application.

 ---